scalalandio/chimney/docs/docs/cheatsheet.md

 ## Derivation

+Out of the box, Chimney is able to generate transformations between: `case class`es, `sealed` hierarchies/Scala 3 `enum`s/Java `enum`s, `Option`s, `Either`s, collections, unwrapping/wrapping/rewrapping `AnyVal`s, etc.

+If it misses some information, derivation would report an informative error to the users, to help them fix it with a customization.

+This is the most common way users would use Chimney.

+!!! note

-We're assuming that you used the recommended `io.scalaland.chimney.dsl._` import.
+    We're assuming that you imported the recommended `io.scalaland.chimney.dsl._` (and `Transformer`, `PartialTransformer` and `Patcher` for `.derive`/`.define`).

 ### Total Transformers' derivation